kasnerz/kasnerz.github.io/projects.md

 permalink: /projects/
 ---

-A couple of my projects which you may find useful:
+My personal projects that you may find interesting: